 Light up trainers

-The release of LA Lights cemented trainers that glowed with every step as the must have items of the early 90s.
-If you were cash strapped, you got the CICA version from Clarks, walked quick and hoped no-one would notice.
-Apparently there are a fair few companies still offering light ups as part of their trainer customisation services.
+The release of LA Lights cemented trainers that glowed with every step as the must-have items of the early 90s.
+If you were cash strapped, you got the CICA version from Clarks, walked quick and hoped no one would notice.
+Apparently there are a fair few companies still offering light ups as part of their trainer customization services.
 No comment.

 Members Only jackets

-"When you put it on, something happens" was Members Only's slogan in the 80s, but what that was, we are yet to find out.
-The brand was founded in 1975, favoured by The Hoff and Burt Reynolds, and to this day rings as a cult classic to those in the know.
+"When you put it on, something happens" was Members Only's slogan in the 80s, but what that was, we hace yet to find out.
+The brand was founded in 1975, favored by The Hoff and Burt Reynolds, and to this day rings as a cult classic to those in the know.

 In retrospect, Run DMC's lyrics really should have been "It's tricky to rock a kangol hat," because it was.
 The hip hop group were the only ones to do it with any finesse.
 While bucket hats are enjoying something of a renaissance, no-one has been able to perpetuate the classic Kangol since the golden era of New York's 80s hip hop scene.